A Simple Watercolor Painting Tutorial – Pine Forest with just 2 Colors!

 Simple Watercolor Painting Tutorial – Pine Forest

-Simple Watercolor Painting - A pretty Pine Forest
+Simple Watercolor Painting tutorial - A pretty Pine Forest

 Watercolor painting is one of those things that seems like it’s going to be really difficult and take a lot of skill at first, but if you have the right materials and you practice a bit, these easy paintings are just that.
 Easy.